 Online classes can be synchronous (everyone is online at the same time) or asynchronous (students can go online when it is convenient for them).

-If a student does not complete their catalog year credit program of study within a period of five years despite continuous enrollment at the College, the College may administratively update the student’s program catalog year to the most current year program of study.
-Students may also request to move to a more recent catalog year.
-This process maintains the integrity of changes in standards, prerequisites, course content, regulatory guidelines, and procedures.
+If a student does not complete their catalog year credit program of study within a period of five (5) years despite continuous enrollment at the College, the College may administratively update the student’s program catalog year to the most current year program of study.
+Students may also request to move to a more recent catalog year, often based on a program director’s recommendation due to a change in the plan of study.
+This process will maintain the integrity of changes in standards, prerequisites, course content, regulatory guidelines, and procedures.

 Academic advisors are available to help students learn more about programs that are aligned with their interests, work skills, and personal goals.
 For each academic program of study, students will find information online about entry requirements, required and elective courses, potential career and/or transfer opportunities, and graduation requirements.